Duplums/duplums.github.io/_publications/2021-cnn-benchmark-neuroimage.md

 ### Best Final Results

 We reported the results for 3 (resp.
 5) runs on 3 (resp.
 5) Stratified Shuffle Splits at N=10K (resp.
 N=500).
 We stratified according to the label to predict.
-All the models
+The hyperparameters for the linear models are tuned using grid search.

 #### Linear Model Baseline

 **Task** | **Model** | **# Training Samples**| **Pre-Processing** | **AUC**(%) | **MAE**
 |:---: | :---: |:---: | :---: | :---: | :---: |
 Age | Ridge | 10K |  VBM | N/A | 4.65±0.02